Amanda Owens, studio owner

 Susan Kim, Studio Manager

-Instructor Trainer with Romana's Pilates lv4
+Instructor Trainer with Romana's Pilates lv4, Lessons in Korean

 Emily McDaniel